Announcement:

 How will the Government detect abuse of PWCS?

 The Government takes a serious view on any attempt to abuse the scheme.
-Offenders may have their PWCS payouts denied and can be charged under Section 420 of the Penal Code, where they may face up to 10 years of imprisonment and a fine.
+The provision of false or misleading information is an offence punishable by penalties, fines or imprisonment.
 To detect possible abuses, the Government has instituted a robust anti-gaming framework leveraging data from multiple sources to identify risks.
 When ascertaining whether an arrangement is abusive, the Government will consider all relevant facts and circumstances and conduct in-depth verifications where necessary.

 IRAS will only release the PWCS payouts after we are satisfied with the outcome of the review.